-The characters in the John Carter franchise have long since passed into the public domain, and the character is essentially free to be used by any company that desires to use her.
-Thus while she has been published by Dell, DC Comics, Marvel and Dynamite, there is no continuity between her appearances (that is to say that essentially any time that the character is shown with a new company that it is essentially a new version character and the first appearance thereof.)
+The characters in the John Carter franchise have long since passed into the public domain, and the character is essentially free to be used by any company that desires to use her - although that is only true within the United States as Edgar Rice Burroughs Inc. (the family company to her creator) still claims the right within the UK and elsewhere in the world.
+She has been published by Dell, DC Comics, Marvel and Dynamite, and each is a different incarnation and continuity for each publisher.
 Her first appearance in any comic was in Four Color #375 in 1952.

 The majority of her story arcs have tied closely to the original sources material.
 Her appearance with Dell in the 1950s was only over the course of three issues.
 Both DC Comics and Marvel acquired the characters for use in the 1970s for runs of six and twenty five issues respectively.
 These appearances did not carry over much to the later appearances as these stories were ignored.
 If there is anything which is considered canon it is the source material from Burroughs, in which Dejah is first rescued by John Carter from the green-skinned Tharks.

 In terms of her appearances while being published by Dynamite, they are somewhat out of sequence.
 After first being featured in Warlord of Mars (featuring on John Carter) in 2010 (though still set in the early 20 century) her own series of Warlord of Mars was launched 400 years previous while the other series is still ongoing.
 She thus has two series in publication at the moment separated by 400 years, thus her story arcs have a significant gap between them.